Honors Program Handbook

 You are considered an Honors candidate once you are enrolled in the appropriate departmental tutorial.
 Those not required to take a tutorial must confirm with their department that the Registrar's Office has been informed of their intention to pursue Honors by the end of the Drop/Add period in the fall semester.

-A list of Honors candidates will be assembled from the class registration lists.
-The list will be circulated to Olin Library and the departments (for verification) by early October.
+A list of Honors candidates will be circulated to Olin Library and the departments (for verification) by early October.
 You should expect to receive confirmation in early October from the Registrar’s Office that you are a candidate.
+Student who are off-cycle will receive confirmation in the term prior to their expected final semester.

 Theses Involving Human Subjects & IRB Approval